 A lifelong Democrat, Nick has been fighting for a just and sustainable future ever since he first knocked on doors for John Kerry’s presidential campaign in college.
 He was appointed by Mayor Ed Lee to the San Francisco’s Environment Commission, and helped bring low-cost loans to San Franciscans looking to upgrade their homes to make them more comfortable and energy efficient.
 Nicholas has pressured the city to plan for significantly improved speed, reliability and frequency of buses on Geary Blvd, and co-authored an influential review of Caltrans, the state transportation agency, which identified structural issues in the organization that encouraged urban sprawl and led to poor performance.
 The report spurred much needed action in Sacramento.

-While serving on the Board, Nick has been focused on rebuilding an aging BART system from the ground up, primarily with the Measure RR campaign.
-Measure RR will keep BART safe and reliable by replacing over 90 miles of broken track, updating an out-dated train control system and fixing important infrastructure that will allow BART to increase capacity, run trains faster together, reduce crowding, keep cars off the road and protect our environment.
+While serving on the Board, Nick has led efforts to rebuild BART from the ground up by passing a first-in-the-country $3.5bn infrastructure state-of-good-repair bond.
+These funds will keep BART safe and reliable by replacing over 90 miles of broken track, updating an out-dated train control system and fixing important infrastructure that will allow BART to increase capacity, run trains faster together, reduce crowding, keep cars off the road and protect our environment.
 He’s also worked on massively increasing housing development around our stations, including building more affordable housing, by passing an aggressive new transit oriented development policy and staffing up that department.
 Nick worked on making it easier and safer for folks to get to BART stations (especially walking and biking), by passing one of the most ambitious station access policies in the country and creating key new positions to execute the policy.
 Nick also helped BART set a target of being the first transit agency in the country to be powered by 100% renewable energy, passed a new sustainability policy and created the position for BART’s first sustainability director, drove the passage of BART’s first art program to improve rider experience and created a position to drive the arts program, divested BART from coal, and passed BART’s first open data policy.

 Nick’s commitment to world-class public transportation is grounded in his family, and his community.
 He volunteers with numerous non-profit and community groups — serving on the board of the Jewish Community Relations Council, the California League of Conservation Voters and as the founder of Leadership For a Clean Economy.